-The following sections of this report discuss in more detail the various elements of the development of P&A's mass appraisals and associated written reports as required by USPAP Standards 5 and 6, with regards to P&A appraisal of Mineral Interests, Industrial, Utility, Related Personal Property, and Real Estate.
+The following sections of this report discuss in detail the various elements of the mass appraisal written report as required by USPAP Standard 6-1, with regards to P&A appraisal of Mineral Interests, Industrial-Utility-Personal Property, and Real Estate.

-USPAP STANDARDS 5, 6-1, 6-2: MASS APPRAISAL OF MINERAL INTERESTS
+USPAP STANDARDS RULE 6-1: MASS APPRAISAL OF MINERAL INTERESTS

-Note: This section, in conjunction with any attached or separately provided P&A-generated appraisal reports specific to the subject property or properties, constitutes the "mass appraisal written report" as required by USPAP Standards 6-1 and 6-2.
-For mass appraisal, a written report is not provided for each individual property.
-An individual property record or worksheet may describe the valuation of a specific property after the application of the mass appraisal model.
-USPAP Standards 6-3 (certification) can be found at the end of this report.
-USPAP Standards 5-1 through 5-7 (instructions and explanations regarding the development, application, and reconciliation of mass appraisal values), as they apply to P&A mass appraisal procedures, are discussed below.
+Note: This section, in conjunction with any attached or separately provided P&A-generated appraisal reports specific to the subject property or properties, constitutes the "mass appraisal written report" as required by USPAP Standards Rule 6-1.
+USPAP Standards Rule 6-2 (certification) can be found at the end of this report.
+USPAP Standards Rules 5-1 through 5-7 (instructions and explanations regarding the development, application, and reconciliation of mass appraisal values), as they apply to P&A mass appraisal procedures, are discussed below.
 USPAP DOES NOT DICTATE THE FORM, FORMAT, OR STYLE OF APPRAISAL REPORTS, WHICH ARE FUNCTIONS OF THE NEEDS OF USERS AND PROVIDERS OF APPRAISAL SERVICES.
 USPAP ALSO DOES NOT MANDATE THAT EACH APPRAISAL REPORT BE LENGTHY AND FULL OF DISCLAIMERS.
 Readers should note that all P&A reports, unless stated otherwise, are of a "restricted" nature whereas additional documentation and detail may be available per certain Texas Property Tax Code provisions.